sherie01/Grocery-List-App/README.md

 <p> * Use the search bar to find items by name.
 As you type, the list will update to show matching items. </p>

 <h4> Logging Out </h4>
-<p> To log out, simply refresh the page or close the browser.
-You will need to log in again to access your grocery list. </p> <br>
+<p> * To log out, simply refresh the page or close the browser.
+You will need to log in again to access your grocery list. </p>

+<h4> Troubleshooting </h4>
+<p> * Invalid Login: Ensure that the username and password are correct. <br>
+* Username Already Exists: Choose a different username during registration. </p>

 <h1> Screenshot: [◉°] </h1>